 Structure your slides

-Before we talk about the layout of your slides, we will now talk a bit about structure: The semantic structure of your presentation needs to eminent at all times.
+Before we talk about your slides’ layout, we will now talk a bit about structure: The semantic structure of your presentation needs to eminent at all times.
 Whenever you make a new slide think about how it undermines the main thread.
 Never lose that focus during your presentation.
-Also note that like classical drama, a good presentation has three parts (remember the rule of three?).
+Also, note that like classical drama, a good presentation has three parts (remember the rule of three?).

 - Introduction.
 The most important part of your talk is introducing yourself and your topic (it cannot hurt to give your talk a fancy name to grab attention and thank the people for coming as well).
 Here you need to motivate your audience to listen to you.
 Attention is something people are only willing to give away at a certain price, so you need to work on making a perfect entrée.
 The rest will be peanuts then.
 The better you plan this, the more it also helps to overcome your initial nerviness.
 You should also include an outline of your talk so that everyone knows, what you will be talking about (and how long if this is not a given time frame).
 Whether or not questions are allowed during the talk may depending on the circumstances, but should nevertheless quickly be addressed here as well.